eDenxGT/Pterodactyl-Installation-Guide/README.md

 Your **Pterodactyl Panel** is now live!
 Next, explore custom themes and add game servers to your panel.

 You can now add any game, bot, or custom egg from the community and start hosting instantly!

 ---
+You can now add any game, bot, or custom egg from the community and start hosting instantly!

+---